Home » All Blogs » Introduction to OmniScripts

 5. Run logic on the server where possible, including conditional logic in Integration Procedures and formulas in DataRaptors.

 6. Test performance by enabling time tracking.
-If time tracking is not used in production, disable the feature before deploying to production.
-For more information.
+If time tracking is not used in production, disable the feature before deploying to production, for more information.

 Server-side best practices include:

 1. Cut down the payload size of a request by trimming the JSON request.
-For more information.

 2. Reduce server roundtrips by using Integration Procedures whenever multiple actions run between steps.
-Run Integration Procedures asynchronously by enabling the fire and forget property.

-3. Remove unnecessary data by trimming the DataRaptor extract output.
+4. Remove unnecessary data by trimming the DataRaptor extract output.

 Summary